On the Robustness of Langevin Dynamics to Score Function Error: Introduction

 \item \textbf{Theorem \ref{thm:dbi-tv}, Subsection \ref{subsec:dbi}:} We prove the phenomenon of Theorem \ref{thm:cone-tv} still applies when Langevin dynamics run with the score estimate $\hat s$ is initialized at a natural choice of warm start.
 Consider again when the target distribution $\pitarget$ is an isotropic Gaussian in $\R^d$.
 Consider $n = \poly(d)$ i.i.d. samples from $\pitarget$.
-We construct a score estimate $\hat s$ defined in terms of the $n$ i.i.d. samples that satisfies an arbitrarily small global $L^p$ bound $\E_{\pitarget}[\|\hat s - \grad \log \pitarget\|^p]^{1/p}$ for any $p \ge 1$ in high dimensions, such that the law of Langevin dynamics run with $\hat s$ initialized at these $n$ samples remains far from $\pitarget$ for any $\poly(d)$ time horizon in high dimensions.
+We construct a score estimate $\hat s$ \textit{defined in terms of the $n$ i.i.d. samples} such that in high dimensions, $\hat s$ satisfies an arbitrarily small global $L^p$ bound $\E_{\pitarget}[\|\hat s - \grad \log \pitarget\|^p]^{1/p}$ for any $p \ge 1$, while the law of Langevin dynamics run with $\hat s$ initialized at these $n$ samples remains far from $\pitarget$ for any $\poly(d)$ time horizon.
 Again, the TV distance between $\pitarget$ and the law of Langevin dynamics run with $\hat s$ from this initialization is $1 - e^{-\Omega(d)}$.

-This result prescribes one to use \textit{fresh} samples not used in producing the estimate $\hat s$ when performing data-based initialization in practice.
-Moreover, this construction of $\hat s$ is -- in some sense -- based on $\hat s$ `memorizing' all the $n$ i.i.d. samples.
-Such a situation has been empirically confirmed in certain settings in supervised learning with overparametrized neural networks, as per e.g. \citet{arpit2017closer, zhang2016understanding} -- of which score matching is a prominent application.

 \item \textbf{Theorem \ref{thm:general-pi}, Subsection \ref{subsec:lower_bd_limit}:} We prove further negative results for a wide range of target distributions and arbitrary initializations in the limit $t \rightarrow \infty$.
-We show for target distributions $\pitarget$ where $\grad \log \pitarget$ is Lipschitz continuous and $L^2$-integrable, as $t \rightarrow \infty$, the TV distance between $\pitarget$ and the law of Langevin dynamics run with $L^2$-accurate scores estimates is arbitrarily close to 1.
+We show for target distributions $\pitarget$ satisfying Assumption \ref{assumption:general-pi}, as $t \rightarrow \infty$, the TV distance between $\pitarget$ and the law of Langevin dynamics run with $L^2$-accurate scores estimates is arbitrarily close to 1.